Flexible steel sheets

 Bubbles underneath the PEI

-Over time you might see small bubbles underneath the PEI.
-That is nothing serious as it does not affect the print quality and it shall disappear over time.
+Over time, you might see some small bubbles underneath the PEI.
+Don't panic, it is nothing serious.
+These bubbles usually does not affect the print quality and will disappear after a few days or weeks.
 Here are 2 tips which will make the bubbles to disappear faster:

 - Swap the side of the steel sheet you were printing on.
 This will speed up the "recovery" of the PEI surface.

-- Bubbles usually appear around the spot you print the most.
-So, try to print around the whole surface of the heated bed and not just at one spot.
+- Bubbles appear around the spot where you print the most (center of the sheet), most often underneath the corners of your printed parts.
+When slicing the models, place them across the whole surface of the print surface and not just at one spot.